quarkiverse/quarkus-resteasy-problem/TROUBLESHOOTING.md

 }
 ```

+### RestClient case
+This behaviour can be observed when RestClient is used without ExceptionMapper assigned (via @RegisterProvider): all WebApplicationExceptions (wrapping Response object containing entity) thrown by RestClient will be propagated 'as-is' directly to your REST api clients without any modification.
+**Fix**: create even the simplest ExceptionMapper via @RegisterProvider for your RestClient, where you can wrap WebApplicationException with custom Exception (even RuntimeException will do the trick).

 ### Explanation
-This is all by-design: [JaxRS specification](https://raw.githubusercontent.com/javaee/jax-rs-spec/master/spec.pdf) defines how WebApplicationException should be translated into http response, which all implementations must follow (including RESTeasy).
+This is all by-design: [JaxRS specification](https://raw.githubusercontent.com/javaee/jax-rs-spec/master/spec.pdf) defines how WebApplicationException should be translated into http response, which all implementations (including RESTeasy) must comply.

 ```
 Section 3.3.4